grafana/agent/docs/developer/release/1-create-release-branch.md

 ## Steps

-1. Gather consensus on which commit should be used as a base for the release branch.
+1. Determine which commit should be used as a base for the release branch.

 2. Create and push the release branch from the selected base commit: